Updated: Nov 28, 2022

 Do I have to serve as executor if I am called in a Will?

 If you decline to serve, the court will most likely nominate the alternative executor as a personal representative.
-If an alternative executor is not available or does not wish to serve, the court will nominate another.
-A competent family member or an impartial specialist fiduciary is normally appointed by the court.
+The court will nominate another if an alternative executor is unavailable or does not wish to serve.
+The court normally appoints a competent family member or an impartial specialist fiduciary.

 You have the option to resign as a personal representative at any time.
 However, you may be required to give the court an "accounting" for the time you served.